ableplayer/ableplayer/README.md

 ### Captions

 - **data-captions-position** - optional; specify default position of captions relative to the video (either "below" or "overlay"; "below" is the default if not specified).
 Users can override this setting in Captions Preferences.
 - **data-state-captions** - optional; "on" or "off".
 Captions are on by default if they're available, but this allows website owners to override that setting.
-If users enable captions, their preference will be saved in a cookie, and that will override the default setting on future visits.
+If users enable captions, their preference will be saved, and that will override the default setting on future visits.

 ### Transcript